Skip to main content

 Does Money Pro work with payroll software?

 Not directly — there's no native payroll software integration.
 However, if you run payroll through a third-party service (ADP, Gusto, etc.) and pay wages from a linked bank account, those payroll transactions sync automatically.
-Tag them as Payroll and they'll appear in your expense reports.
+Tag employee wages as Payroll or Wages.
+Tag independent contractor payments as Contract Labor or Contractors, not Wages.

 Can I set start dates for all accounts from the same bank at once?